 Medical Neuroscience Undergraduate Summer Research

-The Medical Neuroscience Undergraduate Summer Research Program at Indiana University School of Medicine and the Stark Neurosciences Research Institute is an intense nine-week program designed to provide a strong foundation for developing and fostering research skills in the field of neuroscience.
-This program is offered at the School of Medicine’s Indianapolis campus.
+The Medical Neuroscience Undergraduate Summer Research Program at Indiana University School of Medicine is offered by the school’s Stark Neurosciences Research Institute in Indianapolis June 1 through July 31, 2020.
+This intense eight-week program is designed to provide a strong foundation for developing research skills in the field of neuroscience.

 Accomplished Faculty Educators